-BT: Well, when I first started out, you really can't be too aggressive and you have to completely work around the people that have been there for years and years.
-I found my own spots, few areas that other guys didn't work in that I seem to like so I got comfortable with some of those areas.
-Then it seems like when things happen like when you break down and one of those guys comes over and tells you or vice versa like when they have problems and you go out of your way, you stop if you're doing for the day, after a while, they accept you, but it took a while.
-It probably took five, six years before they didn't try to intimidate you.
-Some of them, tough luck.
+BT: Well, when I first started out, you really can't be too aggressive, and you have to completely work around the people that have been there for years and years.
+I found my own spots, few areas that other guys didn't work that I seemed to like so I got comfortable with some of those areas.
+When things happen, like when you break down and one of those guys comes over and tows you or vice versa like when they have problems and you go out of your way, you stop what you're doing for the day.
+After a while, they accept you, but it took a while.
+It probably took five, six years before really they didn't try to intimidate you.
+Some of them did, tough luck.